Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-\immediate\write\tempfile{\unexpanded{\centerline{{\bf Chapter 8}}}} Deep inside stars and planets energy is exchanged between particles (including photons) so frequently that the distribution of velocities of the ions and electrons in stars, and of the atoms and molecules in planets, are essentially pure Gaussians (and thus the distributions of the magnitudes of the velocities pure Maxwellians) around the mean bulk velocity.
+Deep \indexit{energetic!particles}inside stars and planets energy is exchanged between particles (including photons) so frequently that the distribution of velocities of the ions and electrons in stars, and of the atoms and molecules in planets, are essentially pure Gaussians (and thus the distributions of the magnitudes of the velocities pure Maxwellians) around the mean bulk velocity.
 With sufficient collisional interactions in a neutral medium, or in an ionized medium in the absence of magnetism, the mean bulk flows of different species in a mixture tend to be equal.
 The presence of a magnetic field, in contrast, is associated with a difference in bulk motions between negatively-charged electrons and positively-charged ions.
 This, in turn, leads to collisional interactions that convert the kinetic energy of bulk population motions into random kinetic energy, {\em i.e.,} the dissipation of electrical current equates to heating.

 Where collisional time scales grow to time scales approaching those of physical processes, or even exceed these, velocity distributions can deviate from Maxwellians.
 The populations of non-thermal particles of most interest in the context of heliophysics are those of the highest energies.
-Among these are radiation-belt particles, but also those that originate from outside the Earth's environment, and referred to as 'cosmic rays', which encompass solar energetic particles (SEPs), galactic cosmic rays (GCRs) and 'anomalous cosmic rays' (ACRs). \activity{The so-called 'anomalous cosmic rays' have a complex history: originally neutral particles in the interstellar medium, ionized by charge-exchange or photo-ionization in the solar wind, advected to the heliospheric extremes there to be accelerated.
-Important though they are as diagnostics of the outer heliosphere and the enveloping sheath-shock structure, they are not discussed in this volume.
-You can look them up for an interesting read \ldots~after finishing this chapter.
-See Fig.~\ref{fig:jok2} for where they appear in the energy spectrum.} \regfootnote{For an introduction to how energetic particles are detected and their properties determined, see Ch.~H-II:3.}
+Among these are radiation-belt particles, but also those that originate from outside the Earth's environment, and referred to as 'cosmic rays', which encompass \indexit{SEP|see{solar}}solar energetic particles (SEPs), galactic \indexit{GCR|see{cosmic}}cosmic rays (GCRs) and 'anomalous cosmic rays' \indexit{ACR|see{cosmic}}(ACRs). \regfootnote{Anomalous cosmic rays have a complex history: originally neutral particles in the interstellar medium, ionized by charge-exchange or photo-ionization in the solar wind, advected to the boundary regions of the heliosphere there to be accelerated.
+See Fig.~\ref{fig:jok2} for where they appear in the energy spectrum.} \regfootnote{For an introduction to how energetic particles are detected and their properties determined, see Ch.~II:3.}